mdespuits/dotify/README.md

 Alternatively, you could run `dotify setup` to setup Dotify's configuration, followed by `dotify install` to add the initial files into Dotify.

-### Add single files
+### Link single files

-After you have setup Dotify, you can add files one by one if you did not add them during setup
+After you have setup Dotify, you can add files one by one if you did not add them during setup.

-    $ dotify add .vimrc
-          create  /Users/mattbridges/.vimrc

-### Remove single files

-If you don't want a particular dotfile anymore?
-You can just remove it.

-***This actually removes the file from the home directory.
-Do this at your own risk***.

-    $ dotify remove .vimrc
-          remove  /Users/mattbridges/.vimrc

-If you do this and decide to change your mind, the file is still located in the `~/.dotify` directory.
-You can re-link it by running `dotify link` again.

-### Link up your files

-This is the heart of the Dotify tool.
-This command will link the files within the `~/.dotify` directory into your home directory.

-    $ dotify link
-    Do you want to link .bash_profile to the home directory?
-[Yn] Y linked  /Users/mattbridges/.bash_profile
-    Do you want to link .dotrc to the home directory?
-[Yn] n Do you want to link .gitconfig to the home directory?
-[Yn] Y linked  /Users/mattbridges/.gitconfig
-    ...

-You can also link files one-by-one by passing the filename to the `link` task.

-    $ dotify link .bashrc
+    $ dotify link .vimrc
-    Do you want to link ~/.bashrc?
-[Yn] Y linked  /Users/mattbridges/.bashrc
+        linked  /Users/computer-user/.vimrc

-### Unlink everything
+### Unlink the chains...

 Don't want any of the dotfiles anymore?
+Or want to drop one?
 Well, I'm not one to question.
-Go ahead and wipe them out.
+Go ahead and move them back into the home directory.

     $ dotify unlink
-    Do you want to unlink .bashrc from the home directory?
-[Yn] y unlinked  /Users/computer-user/.bashrc
+    Do you want to unlink .bash_profile from the home directory?
+[Yn] Y unlinked  /Users/computer-user/.bash_profile
     Do you want to unlink .dotrc from the home directory?
+[Yn] Y unlinked  /Users/computer-user/.dotrc
-[Yn] n Do you want to unlink .gemrc from the home directory?
-[Yn] y unlinked  /Users/computer-user/.gemrc
+    Do you want to unlink .gemrc from the home directory?
+[Yn] ...
-    ...

-Should you run this horrid task accidentally, you can simply run `dotify link` again if you want to restore your previous settings.
+Should you run this task and decide to change your mind, you can simply run `dotify link` or `dotify link [FILE]` again if you want to restore your changes.

 By default, `unlink` loops through all of the Dotify files.
 You can also pass a filename to `unlink` to unlink a single file.

     $ dotify unlink .bashrc
     Are you sure you want to remove ~/.bashrc?
-[Yn] Y remove /Users/mattbridges/.bashrc
+[Yn] Y unlinked  /Users/computer-user/.bashrc

 ## Versioning